Futarimiti/snowmelt-cup-en-trans/invitations/trans.md

 in Snowmelt Cup II.

-The event is scheduled to take place on separate weekends commencing August 2023.
+The event is scheduled to take place over separate weekends commencing August 2023.
 During these weekends, numerous Arcaea players will engage in competition within their respective groups.
 We have also prepared generous prizes,